coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ### Snakefile

-We can define Snakemake workflows using files called `Snakefile`s.
-Workflow are defined in terms of rules.
+We can define Snakemake workflows using so-called `Snakefile`s.
+Workflows are defined in terms of rules.
 Each rule describes input files, outputs and a command or script to be run.
 Let's have a look at a simple, one step workflow, that will copy the content of one file into another.

 ```bash
 rule copy: